Physician Associates

 Since April 2019, NHS GP practices operating within England have benefited from a state indemnity scheme called CNSGP.
 In their FAQ section, they confirm that both PAs and their supervisors are indemnified for clinical negligence liabilities arising from any incidents.

-In response to a query from Avon LMC (October 2024), CNSGP confirmed that as long as care provided by PAs is part of the practice’s contractual obligations, any resulting negligence claims are likely to be covered—even if the scope differs from RCGP recommendations.
+Avon LMC wrote to CNSGP who confirmed (on 05/08/25) that as long as care provided by PAs is part of the practice’s contractual obligations, any resulting negligence claims are likely to be covered—even if the scope differs from the recommendations made by the RCGP or the Leng Review.
+Their full response is as follows:

 Medical Defence Union (MDU)